 About eight or nine months ago, I was employed, by an American by the name of J. King, in teaching him the Syriac language.
 At that time, I was very fond of engaging with him in disputatious conversations, to prove him to be in error; but with none but worldly motives, to display my talents and knowledge, and acquire the praise of men.
 After this, I applied myself to reading of the word of God with intense interest.
 Now this person wrote a farewell letter to his friends, in which he excuses himself from uniting himself with the Roman Catholic church.
 After reading this letter, I found, in the Holy scriptures, many passages, which made against the opinions of the writer.
 These passages I selected, and from them and other evidences, composed a reply to him.
 But when I was copying the first rough draught of the same, and had arrived to the answer to the last of the objections, which he said prevented his becoming a member of the Roman Catholic church, viz: that the Roman Catholic church teaches, that it is wrong for the common people to possess or read the word of God but that they ought to learn from the popes and councils, I observed the writer brings a proof against the doctrine from the prophet Isaiah, viz: "To the law and to the testimony, if they speak not according to my word, it is because there is no light in them."

-While I was endeavouring to explain this passage also, according to the views of the Roman Catholic church, with no other object than the praise of men, and other motives, I chanced to read the 29th chapter of Isaiah, from the 15th verse to the end.
+While I was endeavouring to explain this passage also, according to the views of the Roman Catholic church, with no other object than the praise of men, and other worldly motives, I chanced to read the 29th chapter of Isaiah, from the 15th verse to the end.
 I read, and was afraid.
 I meditated upon the chapter a long while, and feared that I was doing what I did, with a motive far different from the only proper one, viz. the glory and the pleasure of God.
 I therefore threw by my paper without finishing the copy, and applied myself diligently to the reading of the prophecy of Isaiah.
 I had wished to find, in the prophets, plain proofs, by which to establish, beyond contradiction, that Jesus Christ is the Messiah, so long expected from ancient days; proofs that might be made use of in answer to Moslems and Jews.
 While I was thus searching, I found various passages, that would bear an explanation according to my views, but did not find them sufficient to enforce conviction on others, until I finally came to the 52d chapter 14th verse, and onward to the end of the next chapter.